Meditation for Tinnitus: A Powerful Tool

 Cognitive behavioral therapy (CBT) for tinnitus evolved from its applications in patients suffering from chronic pain.
 Given the similarities between tinnitus severity and chronic pain, researchers began to see how mindfulness meditation for tinnitus might help patients suffering from chronic ringing in the ears.

-How does tinnitus meditation affect the brain?
+How does meditating for tinnitus affect the brain?

 What is mindfulness-based cognitive therapy?